WSU-4110/Dinners-Done/README.md

 5/18
--Submission of basic group details (Mohammed submitted group 4's details to course site while I was in class all day) -PowerPoint begun by Mohammed and shared with group members -K. Karnick completed preliminary class structure coding and began working function for printing
+-Submission of basic group details (Mohammed submitted group 4's details to course site while I was in class all day) -PowerPoint begun by Mohammed and shared with group members -K. Karnick completed preliminary class structure coding and began working function for printing 5/19
+-Mohammed verified PowerPoint structure with instructor